- 100 Actual Exam Questions

 MR Prerequisite: Certified Tropical Wood

 All new wood in the project must be nontropical, reused, reclaimed, or certified by the Forest Stewardship Council (FSC).
-Tropical wood, if used, must be FSC-certified.
-This prerequisite ensures that wood sourcing does not contribute to deforestation in ecologically sensitive regions.
+If tropical wood is used, it must be FSC-certified to ensure it is sourced from sustainably managed forests.

 Source: LEED Reference Guide for Homes Design and Construction, v4, Materials and Resources Prerequisite: Certified Tropical Wood, p.
 156.